kojiwell/template-chef-repo/README.md

 Template of Chef Repository
 ===========================

-This is a template of Chef REpository.
+This is a template of Chef Repository.

 Initial Setup
 -------------